 SECTION 3.8 Equality.
-Except as provided herein, all Units shall represent an equal proportionate beneficial interest in the assets of the Trust subject to the liabilities of the Trust, and each Unit shall be equal to each other Unit.
-The Sponsor m ay from time to time divide or combine the Units in to a greater or less er number of Units witho ut thereby changing the proportionate beneficial interest in the assets of the Trust or in any way affecting the rights of Unitholders.
+All Units shall represent an equal proportionate beneficial interest in the assets of the Trust subject to the liabilities of the Trust, and each Unit shall be equal to each other Unit.
+The Sponsor may from time to time divide or combine the Units into a greater or lesser number of Units without thereby changing the proportionate beneficial interest in the assets of the Trust or in any way affecting the rights of Unitholders.